About Teerk Roo Ra

 Teerk Roo Ra was dedicated under the Nature Conservation Act 1992 as a national park and conservation park in December 2007.
 The Queensland Parks and Wildlife Service has worked towards preserving the island’s historic remains and artefacts and managing visitor access to the island.

 On 4 July 2011, the Quandamooka Peoples #2 Native Title determination was recognised over land and waters on, and surrounding North Stradbroke Island, and Peel Island in Moreton Bay.
-This included Naree Budjong Djara National Park and other protected areas on North Stradbroke Island, and Teerk Roo Ra National Park and Regional Park on Peel Island.
+This included Naree Budjong Djara National Park and other protected areas on North Stradbroke Island, and Teerk Roo Ra National Park and Conservation Park on Peel Island.

 For more information about Teerk Roo Ra, contact: